In this post we look at the reasons why you keep getting injured and explain how to stop the cycle for good.

 Yeah thanks I hear you say, but that doesn’t help me now!

-But wait a minute, what that suggests is that those previous injuries may be an important part of the puzzle.
+But wait a minute, what that suggests is those previous injuries may be an important part of the puzzle.

 The effect of previous injuries.